pdavisonreiber/jekyll-now/_posts/2018-06-17-new-blog-same-as-the-old-blog.md

 What I tried first was a little crazy.
 I would edit my source files on my iPad, push them up to GitHub, pull them back down onto my Raspberry Pi, which I controlled via my iPad using either SSH (using [Termius][15]) or VNC (using [Screens][16]).
 Then I would run Jekyll on the Pi, start a local web server on my network, and view the pages on my iPad.
 But as any programmer will tell you, it’s really important that the cycle of change the code, run the code, look at the output, change the code needs to be as fast and efficient as possible.
 This method was definitely not that.
 For one, the Pi was slow to build the site each time: it was often taking up to 30 seconds.
 Having to push to GitHub for every single tiny change is also not exactly how you’re meant to use it[^17].

 I thought I would give it a go on the Mac instead, and this turned out to be a very good decision.
-As someone who would have considered themselves to have “moved on” from the Mac to live the iOS-only lifestyle, I have to give credit where credit’s due: it was the perfect tool for the job.
+As someone who would have considered themselves to have moved on from the Mac to live the iOS-only lifestyle, I have to give credit where credit’s due: it was the perfect tool for the job.
 My wife has an old mid-2012 MacBook Air with a battery so dead that it instantly turns off if the power is disconnected[^18], but after a recent reformatting and installation of High Sierra, it’s running pretty well.
 I installed [Xcode][19], [GitHub Desktop][20], and Ruby via [RVM][21] on the command line.
 Once you’ve got Ruby set up you can install Jekyll using these instructions.
 A tip if you are using GitHub Pages is to run the the command `gem install github-pages`.
 This installs all of the plugins that are compatible with GitHub Pages, and allows you to see your site exactly how it will appear on the web.

 So why is the Mac so good at the job of building and testing a Jekyll site?
 For one thing, you are working with a **lot** of windows at once.
 I had several Xcode windows open with various Markdown, HTML, and CSS files that I was working on, I had the terminal open to run Jekyll and the local web server, I had Safari open to preview the site and to read documentation, and I had GitHub Desktop open to keep track of changes and push them to my site.
 The combination of autosave in Xcode, plus Jekyll automatically regenerating the local site whenever it detected changes to the source files, plus the web server continuously running, meant I could tweak something in a file, wait a few short seconds for Jekyll to rebuild, refresh Safari and view my changes, all on the same machine.
 It made things _so_ much quicker.
 It really did give me a renewed appreciation for the Mac and the things it is really good at.